nx-js/observer-util/README.md

 Creates and returns a proxied observable object, which behaves just like the originally passed object.
 The original object is **not modified**.

-- If no argument is provided, it returns an empty observable.
+- If no argument is provided, it returns an empty observable object.
 - If an object is passed as argument, it wraps the passed object in an observable.
-- If an observable object is passed, it simply returns the passed observable object.
+- If an observable object is passed, it returns the passed observable object.

 ### boolean = isObservable(object)